PetrKryslUCSD/MeshCore.jl/docs/src/guide/guide.md

 - *Shape*: topological shape of any manifold dimension, ``0`` for vertices, ``1`` for edges, ``2`` for faces, and ``3`` for cells.
-- *Shape descriptor*: description of the type of the shape, such as the number of vertices, facets, edgets, and so on.
+- *Shape descriptor*: description of the type of the shape, such as the number of vertices, facets, ridges, and so on.
 - *Shape collection*: set of shapes of a particular shape description.
 - *Facet*: shape bounding another shape.
 A shape is bounded by facets.
-- *Edget*: shape one manifold dimension lower than the facet.
+- *Ridge*: shape one manifold dimension lower than the facet.
 For instance a tetrahedron is bounded by facets, which in turn are bounded by edges.
-These edges are the "edgets" of the tetrahedron.
-The edgets can also be thought of as a "leaky" bounding shapes of 3-D cells.
+These edges are the "ridges" of the tetrahedron.
+The ridges can also be thought of as a "leaky" bounding shapes of 3-D cells.
 - *Mesh topology*: The mesh topology can be understood as an incidence relation between two shape collections.
-- *Incidence relation operations*: The operations defined in the library are the *skeleton*, the *transpose*, the *bounded-by for facets*, and *bounded-by for edgets*.
+- *Incidence relation operations*: The operations defined in the library are the *skeleton*, the *transpose*, the *bounded-by for facets*, and *bounded-by for ridges*.

 ## Example